NativeScript/docs-v7/docs/tooling/ios-app-extensions.md

  1. Open `<project-name>/app/App_Resources/iOS/` and create folder named [`extensions`](https://github.com/NativeScript/nativescript-today-extension-app/tree/master/app/App_Resources/iOS/extensions)

- 2. In the `extensions` folder create the main folder that will contain the extension files.
+ 2. In the `extensions` folder create the main folder that contains the extension files.
 For example, create the [`TestExtension` folder](https://github.com/NativeScript/nativescript-today-extension-app/tree/master/app/App_Resources/iOS/extensions/TestExtension) containing all the extension files.

  3. In the `TestExtension` folder (where the extension files resides), create a [file called `extension.json`](https://github.com/NativeScript/nativescript-today-extension-app/blob/master/app/App_Resources/iOS/extensions/TestExtension/extension.json).
 This configuration file describes the SDK frameworks used in the extension (via `frameworks` key) and the optional image resources used for extension icon (via `assetcatalogCompilerAppiconName` key).